warrayquipsome/Chillax/Docs/FAQs.md

   OS and window manager of your OS also plays a vital role here.
   So, the below css snippet may or may does not work properly (Translucence is enabled in window manager level).
-  In case it does not work, it will at least make the window a bit darker.
+  In case it does not work, it will at least make the `container__037ed` basically that region bit darker.
   ```css
       .container__037ed {
             background-color: rgba(255, 255, 255, 0) !important; /* Semi-transparent white for light theme */